Authorize financial agent actions before money moves.

 FFIEC SR 11-7

-Treats AI/ML models the same as traditional statistical models.
+Treats AI and ML models the same as traditional statistical models.
 Requires model inventory, tiered risk classification, independent validation, and ongoing monitoring.

 - Model inventory and documentation